 Enrollment in Dual Credit Courses

 Students wishing to participate should talk with their parents and high school counselor before enrolling.
-Then, the student must obtain a Dual Credit and Early Admission Course Approval Form from the Dual Credit Office at SPC and have the form signed by a parent and their high school principal.
-Students will need to submit an ApplyTexas Application for Admission, the Dual Credit/Early Admission Course Approval Form, a current high school transcript, and current test scores indicating TSI compliance to the Dual Credit Office at SPC.
+Then, the student must obtain a Dual Credit and Concurrent Enrollment Approval form from the Dual Credit Office at SPC and have the form signed by a parent and their high school principal.
+Students will need to submit an ApplyTexas Application for Admission, the Dual Credit and Concurrent Enrollment Approval form, a current high school transcript, and current test scores indicating TSI compliance to the Dual Credit Office at SPC.
 Click here for Dual Credit Forms for Enrollment.

 For the Fall 2014 Semester, students may be able to claim a TSI Exemption through qualifying ACT or SAT scores or prior dual credit coursework that has been completed with a passing grade.
 Qualifying ACT scores will be a Composite of 23 with a minimum score of 19 on Math and a minimum score of 19 on English.
 Qualifying SAT scores are a Combined Score of 1070 with a minimum of 500 on Math and a minimum of 500 on English Language Arts (ELA).
 Students cannot claim ACT or SAT exemption on Math or English if they do not meet the Composite or Combines Score first.